Grounding Everything in Tokens for Multimodal Large Language Models: GETok: Grounding Everything in Tokens

 \subsubsection{Greedy Mask-to-Token Conversion}

 When converting dense masks into discrete points, current token-based approaches generally use single points, bounding boxes, combinations of bounding boxes with one or two fixed points, or randomly sampled points within a mask~\cite{deitke2025molmo,liu2025visionreasoner,liu2025segzero}.
-However, we have noticed that these formats often exhibit significant redundancy and ambiguity, especially when dealing with multiply-connected mask regions.
-To address this issue, we have developed a greedy algorithm to facilitate the transformation from masks to grid tokens.
-Importantly, this conversion process is training-free and does not incur any additional computational costs or require changes to the network design.
+However, we observe that these formats often exhibit significant redundancy and ambiguity, especially when dealing with multiply-connected mask regions.
+To address this issue, we develop a greedy algorithm to facilitate the transformation from masks to grid tokens.
+Importantly, this conversion process is training-free and does not incur any additional computational costs or require changes to the model architecture.